ahsumon85/spring-boot-with-apache-kafka/README.md

 `./kafka-topics.sh --create --topic myTopic -zookeeper \ localhost:2181 --replication-factor 1 --partitions 1`

-### Spring-boot project run:
+### import Spring-boot-kafka project:
 `$ mvn clean install`
 `$ mvn spring-boot:run`
 or spring-boot-kafka project import in IDE

+### Run spring-boot-kafka project
 Your Java app now has both a Kafka producer and a consumer, so let’s test it all together!
-Restart your application, and go to `http://localhost:8080/kafka/messages`
+Restart your application, and go to postman or browser and enter URL for cunsumer messages by kafka topic `http://localhost:8080/kafka/messages`

 Right now, no information is being returned.
 The reason is pretty simple: your consumer is configured only to receive new messages and you haven’t sent a new message yet.
-Let’s fix this problem by going to your web browser and accessing `http://localhost:8080/kafka/produce?message=Message sent by my App!.`
+Let’s fix this problem by going to your web browser and accessing `http://localhost:8080/kafka/produce?message=Message sent by my App!.` and send message by producer to kafka broker.